dhh1128/codecraft.co/are-you-losing-enough-battles.md

 I don't recommend that you take stupid risks, that you make no effort to gather data, or that you spend your political capital carelessly.
 But I do recommend that you follow Powell's example, not McClellan's.
 To quote Powell again, "You don't know what you can get away with until you try."

 Thomas Edison tried 1000 times to invent a light bulb before he succeeded.
 Why do we expect in software to get our designs right on the first attempt?
-I submit that if you aren't losing a battle now and then--if you don't make any failed experiments--you are not working smart enough or courageously enough.
+I submit that if you aren't losing a battle now and then &mdash; if you don't make any failed experiments &mdash; you are not working smart enough or courageously enough.

 If you don't lose the occasional battle, you will never win the war.